Updated: 4 days ago

 You don’t want to be overwhelmed, make sure you keep your goals simple that can be achieved with just a few steps.
 You can add more goals later but start like this to get going.
 Work on only one to two goals at a time to prevent being overwhelmed.

-With sport, instead of the goal being you want to win your next big competition, begin with a goal that improves a certain technique that you are weakest on, i.e in swimming the goal may be to ‘improve my streamline off the wall’ or 'to build core strength on land that will help when I return to the water'
+With sport, begin with a goal that improves a certain technique that you are weakest on, i.e in swimming the goal may be ‘to improve my streamline off the wall’ or 'to improve my core strength on land that will help my performance in the pool’

-With building fitness you may set a goal to achieve '10,000 steps each day for a month'.
+With general health and fitness you may set a goal to achieve '10,000 steps each day for a month'.

-With weight loss you may want to lose 4-8lbs in the next month.
+With weight loss you may set a goal to ‘lose 4-8lbs in 4 weeks’.

 3. Break Down Your Goal Into Smaller Steps